mhahnFr/iSongs-RadioText/README.md

 Java threading guidelines.

-The benefits of the multithreading in this application are to be able to write song informations to a file, meanwhile refreshing the title informations without loosing the optionally written out informations and to keep the GUI reactive while using it to display the progress of writing.
+The benefits of the multithreading in this application are to be able to write song informations to a file, meanwhile refresh the title informations without loosing the optionally written out informations and to keep the GUI reactive while using it to display the progress of the writing.

 ### The settings
 All relevant variables can be changed in the settings window.